mahaveerprajapat/first-repo/README.md

 # first-repo
-this is a my first repository
+this is a my first repository.